lypiut/WhereAmI/README.md

 ### Manual Installation

-Just drop the class file *WhereAmI.swift*, located in the `Source` folder, into your project.
+Just drop the *.swift* files, located in the `Source` folder, into your project.

 ## How to use